Israel announces plan to retake Gaza City in another escalation of the war

 Israel's military chief of staff, Lt.
 Gen. Eyal Zamir, warned against occupying Gaza, saying it would endanger the hostages and put further strain on the military after nearly two years of war, according to Israeli media reports on the closed-door Security Cabinet meeting.

 Hamas-led militants abducted 251 people and killed around 1,200 in the Oct.
 7, 2023, attack that triggered the war.
-Most of the hostages have been released in ceasefires or other deals but 50 remain inside Gaza, around 20 of them believed by Israel to be alive.
+Most of the hostages have been released in ceasefires or other deals but 50 remain inside Gaza.
+Israel believes around 20 of them to be alive.

-Almost two dozen relatives of hostages set sail from southern Israel toward the maritime border with Gaza on Thursday, where they broadcast messages from loudspeakers.
+Israeli opposition leader Yair Lapid said on Friday that the cabinet's plan would endanger them and would not advance Israel toward its objectives.

-Yehuda Cohen, the father of Nimrod Cohen, an Israeli soldier held in Gaza, said from the boat that Netanyahu is prolonging the war to satisfy extremists in his governing coalition.
-Netanyahu's far-right allies want to escalate the war, relocate most of Gaza's population to other countries and reestablish Jewish settlements that were dismantled in 2005.
+“This is exactly what Hamas wanted: for Israel to be mired on the ground with no purpose, without defining the day‑after picture, in a pointless occupation that no one understands where it is leading,” he said in a statement on X.

 Follow AP's war coverage at https://apnews.com/hub/israel-hamas-war